Facebook hits out at Russia blocking its platforms

 It said there had been 26 cases of "discrimination" against Russian media by Facebook since October 2020.

-Facebook's President of Global Affairs, Nick Clegg, said that "soon millions of ordinary Russians will find themselves cut off from reliable information".
+Facebook's president of global affairs, Nick Clegg, said that "soon millions of ordinary Russians will find themselves cut off from reliable information".

 Facebook had been limited in the country, along with other platforms like Twitter.